 Gaming Industry Risk.
 Companies in the gaming industry may be adversely affected by changes in economic conditions as well as legislative initiatives.
-The gaming industry experienced substantial disruption and uncertainty as a result of COVID-19 and related government-imposed restrictions.
-For example, many casinos were forced to halt or modify operations due to the imposition of mandatory business closures and to address social distancing guidelines.
-These and other factors may affect the profitability of companies in this industry.
-In addition, different sectors and industries may be impacted by developments related to COVID-19 in different ways, and there is no assurance that the Fund's investments in this industry will increase in value along with the broader markets.
+For example, the gaming industry experienced substantial disruption and uncertainty as a result of COVID-19 and related government-imposed restrictions.
+Many casinos were forced to halt or modify operations due to the imposition of mandatory business closures and to address social distancing guidelines.
+Changes in economic conditions like this and other factors may affect the profitability of companies in this industry.
+In addition, there is no assurance that the Fund's investments in this industry will increase in value along with the broader markets.